code-saturne/code_saturne/INSTALL.md

   test to compare the cost of operations such as vector sums and dot products with those provided by the code and compiler.
 If no third-party BLAS is provided, code_saturne reverts to its own implementation of BLAS routines, so no functionality is lost here.
-Optimized BLAS libraries such as Atlas, MKL, ESSL, or ACML may be very fast for BLAS3 (dense matrix/matrix operations), but the advantage is usually much less significant for BLAS 1 (vector/vector) operations, which are almost the only ones code_saturne has the opportunity of using. code_saturne uses its own dot product implementation (using a superblock
+Optimized BLAS libraries such as Atlas or MKL may be very fast for BLAS3 (dense matrix/matrix operations), but the advantage is usually much less significant for BLAS 1 (vector/vector) operations, which are almost the only ones code_saturne has the opportunity of using. code_saturne uses its own dot product implementation (using a superblock